sebasfalcone/better-work-notes/Dessign_Patterns.md

 - In a program we usually have more than one class.
 Some of these classes might be organized into **class hierarchies**.
 - Now imagine a **Dog class**, turns out that dogs and cats have a lot in common: name, sex, age, etc. Dogs can sleep, eat and run, same as cats.
 So we can define the base **Animal class** that would list all the common attributes and behaviors.
 >
-- A parent class is called **superclass** and its children are **subclasses**.
+- A parent class is called **super-class** and its children are **sub-classes**.
-- Subclasses inherit state and behavior from their parent, defining only attributes or behaviors that differ.
+- Sub-classes inherit state and behavior from their parent, defining only attributes or behaviors that differ.
 >
 - In this example, the **cat class** would have the **meow method** and the **dog class** the **bark method**.

 ![Hierarchy](./Resources/Hierarchy_cat_dog.jpg )

 - We can go one level deeper and create a more general class for all living organisms.
-Then it will become a superclass for **animals** and **plants**.
+Then it will become a super-class for **animals** and **plants**.
 This pyramid of classes is a **hierarchy**.

 ![Hierarchy](./Resources/Hierarchy_organism.jpg)

-- **Subclasses can override the behavior of methods** that they inherit from parent classes.
+- **Sub-classes can override the behavior of methods** that they inherit from parent classes.
 - A subclass can either completely replace the default behavior or just enhance it with some extra stuff.

 ## Pillars of OOP